paulafffl/sql_coffee_shop/README.md

 ## Testing

-A testing suite has been provided for you, checking for all essential functionality and edge cases.
+A testing suite has been provided, checking for all essential functionality and edge cases.
+To test the functionalities, I also interacted with the API via the provided front-end and to have more data to interact with in the front-end, I ran the **seed.js** file to add data to the database.

-To run these tests, first, open the root project directory in your terminal.
-Then run `npm install` to install all necessary testing dependencies (if you haven't already).
+To run these tests, first run `npm install` to install all necessary testing dependencies and then `npm test`.
-Finally, run `npm test`.
-You will see a list of tests that ran with information about whether or not each test passed.
-After this list, you will see more specific output about why each failing test failed.

-As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.